 2) Experiments on Larger FMOL: We further test our algorithms on FMOL problems of larger sizes.
-In this experiment, we use the River Flow dataset[54], which contains eight tasks in this problem.
+In this experiment, we use the River Flow dataset[46], which contains eight tasks in this problem.
 To better visualize 8 different tasks, we illustrate the normalized loss in radar charts in Fig. 2(b).
 In this 8-task setting, we can again verify that more local steps K and a larger training batch size lead to faster convergence.
-In the appendix, we also verify the effectiveness of our FMGDA and FSMGDA algorithms in CelebA [55] (40 tasks), alongside with other hyperparmeter tuning results.
+In the appendix, we also varify the effectiveness of our FMGDA and FSMGDA algorithms in CelebA [47] (40 tasks), alongside with other hyperparmeter tuning results.

-6 Conclusion and discussions
+393 6 Conclusion and discussions

-In this paper, we proposed the first general framework to extend multi-objective optimization to the federated learning paradigm, which considers both objective and data heterogeneity.
-We showed that, even under objective and data heterogeneity, both of our proposed algorithms enjoy the same Pareto stationary convergence rate as their centralized counterparts.
-In our future work, we will go beyond the limitation in the analysis of MOO that an extra assumption on the stochastic gradients (and λ).
-In this paper, we have proposed a weaker assumption (Assumption 4).
-We conjecture that using acceleration techniques, e.g., momentum, variance reduction, and regularization, could relax such assumption and achieve better convergence rate, which is a promising direction for future works.
-In addition, MOO in distributed learning gives rise to substantially expensive communication costs, which scales linearly with the number of clients and the number of objectives in each client.
-Developing communication-efficient MOO beyond typical gradient compression methods for distributed learning is also a promising direction for future works.
+In this paper, we proposed the first general framework to extend multi-objective optimization to the 394 federated learning paradigm, which considers both objective and data heterogeneity.
+We showed that, 395 even under objective and data heterogeneity, both of our proposed algorithms enjoy the same Pareto 396 stationary convergence rate as their centralized counterparts.
+In our future work, we will go beyond 397 the limitation in the analysis of MOO that an extra assumption on the stochastic gradients (and $\lambda$ ).
+398 In this paper, we have proposed a weaker assumption (Assumption 4).
+We conjecture that using 399 acceleration techniques, e.g., momentum, variance reduction, and regularization, could relax such 400 assumption and achieve better convergence rate, which is an promising direction for future works.
+401